fwdslsh/catalog/docs/app-spec.md

 # Catalog CLI Tool - Complete Application Specification

-> Catalog is a lightweight, efficient CLI tool designed to scan Markdown and HTML directories and generate llms.txt (structured index) and llms-full.txt (full concatenated content) files.
+> Catalog is a lightweight, efficient CLI tool designed to scan Markdown and HTML directories and generate llms.txt files compliant with the official llms.txt standard.
 Additionally, it can generate index.json files for directory navigation and metadata collection.
-The tool supports flexible file filtering through include/exclude glob patterns and is designed for seamless integration with AI systems, documentation workflows, and the fwdslsh ecosystem following the philosophy of minimal, readable, composable tools.
+The tool follows convention over configuration principles and is designed for seamless integration with AI systems, documentation workflows, and the fwdslsh ecosystem following the philosophy of minimal, readable, composable tools.

-Catalog transforms source Markdown files with YAML frontmatter into structured, AI-friendly documentation formats while optionally generating comprehensive navigation metadata, making it the perfect companion tool to [`inform`](https://github.com/fwdslsh/inform) for creating complete documentation workflows.
+Catalog transforms source Markdown and HTML files into structured, AI-friendly documentation formats that strictly comply with the llms.txt standard, while optionally generating comprehensive navigation metadata, making it the perfect companion tool to [`inform`](https://github.com/fwdslsh/inform) for creating complete documentation workflows.

 ## Target Users